Thermal assisted transport of biexcitons in monolayer WSe2: Experimental results

 \subsection{Spectral analysis}

-We first measured low-temperature photoluminescence spectra on our $WSe_2$ sample.
-The monolayer is encapsulated by $hBN$ layers and deposited on a $SiO_2/Si$ substrate \cite{cadiz_excitonic_2017}.
-Each layer deposition is followed by vacuum annealing at $340^\circ C$ for 6h under a pressure of $10^{-6}~mbar$ to ensure spatial homogeneity.
+We first measured low-temperature photoluminescence spectra on our WSe$_2$ sample.
+We have fabricated van der Waals hBN/WSe$_2$/hbN heterostructures made of an exfoliated ML-WSe$_2$ embedded in high quality hBN crystals using a dry stamping technique\cite{cadiz_excitonic_2017}.
+The layers are deterministically transferred on top of a SiO$_2$/Si using PDMS substrate.
+Each layer deposition is followed by vacuum annealing at $340^\circ C$ for 6$~h$ under a pressure of $10^{-6}~mbar$ to ensure spatial homogeneity.

 Figure \ref{fig:1} (a) presents the evolution of PL spectra under a progressive increase of HeNe excitation laser ($1.96~eV$) power at $4~K$.
+In all experiments we use a microscope objective with a numerical aperture of 0.6.
 We observed the presence of the bright neutral exciton at $1.720\;eV$ and the dark exciton at $1.679\;eV$ in agreement with the literature \cite{zhang_magnetic_2017,zhou_probing_2017,ye_efficient_2018}.
-By increasing the excitation power, a peak emerges at $1.701\;eV$ about $20\;meV$ below the bright exciton peak.
+By increasing the excitation power, a peak emerges at about $20\;meV$ below the bright exciton peak.
 This emission is attributed to the biexciton ($XX$)\citep{you_observation_2015,barbone_charge-tuneable_2018,li_revealing_2018,ye_efficient_2018,steinhoff_biexciton_2018}.
-According to literature, the biexciton is likely to be composed of a bright exciton and a dark exciton \cite{ye_efficient_2018}.
-The dark component of the biexciton is long-lived, enabling the biexciton to be formed efficiently.
+According to literature, the biexciton is likely to be composed of a bright exciton and a dark exciton since this configuration minimizes exchange interactions between identical carriers\cite{ye_efficient_2018}.
+The dark component of the biexciton is also long-lived, enabling the biexciton to be formed efficiently, as this population does not limit the biexciton formation.
 At higher powers, the PL spectrum is largely dominated by neutral exciton and biexciton emissions.